-- Fry the onion, garlic, toms and thyme for 5 minutes, stirring occasionally so that the vegetables do not dry out or stick.
+- Fry the onion, garlic, tomatoes and thyme for 5 minutes, stirring occasionally so that the vegetables do not dry out or stick.

 - Add the cinnamon, paprika, hot pepper and stock and cook for 5 minutes

-- Add the pepper, cover the pan with a lid and cook for a further 5 minutes.
+- Add the green and red pepper strips to the pan and cover it with a lid and cook for a further 5 minutes.